Bilal4110/ImgSteg/README.md

 ## Introduction

 **ImgSteg.py** is an open-source steganography tool which encodes and decodes messages within an image using the least significant bit (LSB) method.
 The LSB method is a very effective approach to encoding, as it enables messages to be secretly hidden without changing the appearance of the image.
-For more information pertaining to this topic, please view the following links:
+For more information related to this topic, please view the following links:

 - Steganography Explanation and Code Examples (Least Significant Bit) - https://www.youtube.com/watch?v=ZFGlJGwaN2w